bugzmanov/nes_ebook/src/chapter_6_1.md

 LDA $2007
 ```

->Because CHR Rom and RAM are considered external devices to PPU, PPU can't get the value right away.
-PPU would require copying that value to the internal buffer, before it can return it to the CPU.<br/>
+>Because CHR ROM and RAM are considered external devices to PPU, PPU can't get the value right away.
+PPU would require copying that value to the internal buffer before it can return it to the CPU.<br/>
 >So the first read from 0x2007 would return the content of this internal buffer filled during the previous load operation.
 From the CPU perspective, this is a dummy read.

 3) CPU has to read from 0x2007 one more time to finally get the value from PPU internal buffer.